Sparkitecture/SparkitectureDocs/README.md

 - Hover over "Add"
 - Click "New Item..."
 - Search for "Command" (it will have a green Sparkhound logo and read "Visual C# Items")
+- **Note: You may need to close and re-open Visual Studio for the template to first appear**

 - Our naming convention is to end the command name with the word "Command"
 - Naming convention example: